Lucien Nedzi

-Lucien Norbert Nedzi (born May 28, 1925) is an American attorney and politician who served as a member of the United States House of Representatives from 1961 to 1981.
+Lucien Norbert Nedzi (May 28, 1925 – June 9, 2025) was an American attorney and politician from Michigan who served as public administrator of Wayne County, Michigan from 1955 to 1961 and a member of the United States House of Representatives from 1961 to 1981.
+He was a member of the Democratic Party.
+After serving in the United States Army, he was elected as a U.S. representative representing Michigan's 1st congressional district from 1961 to 1965 and Michigan's 14th congressional district from 1965 to 1981.
+He chaired the House Select Committee on Intelligence, initially known as the Nedzi Committee after him, in 1975.
+Nedzi also served as chair of the United States Congressional Joint Committee on the Library and the United States House Committee on House Administration.

 Early life and education

-Nedzi was born in Hamtramck, Michigan, a city surrounded on all sides by Detroit.
-Nedzi is of Polish descent.
-He graduated from the University of Michigan in 1943.
-In 1951, he earned a Juris Doctor from the University of Detroit School of Law.
+Nedzi was born to Polish immigrants Aleksander Nedzi and Stephania (Wojszko) Nedzi in the town of Hamtramck, Michigan, an exclave of Detroit.
+He graduated from Hamtramck High School, and enrolled in the University of Michigan, graduating in 1943 with a Bachelor of Arts degree.
+In 1951, he earned a Juris Doctor from the University of Michigan Law School.
 He was admitted to the Michigan bar in January 1952.
 He later graduated from the National War College and Naval War College.

-Career

 Military service

-From 1944 to 1946, he served in the United States Army during World War II as an infantryman in the Philippines, and in the Corps of Engineers in Japan.
+From 1944 to 1946, he served in the United States Army during World War II as an infantryman in the Philippines, and in the United States Army Corps of Engineers in Occupied Japan.
 From 1946 to 1953, he was in the active United States Army Reserve, during which time he served in the Korean War.

 Politics

-He served as the public administrator of Wayne County, Michigan from 1955 to 1961.
+Nedzi served as the public administrator of Wayne County, Michigan, from 1955 to 1961.